mendel5/thunderbird/README.md

 **Summary**:
 - 1: Using HTML formatting (like bold) in emails provides the reader with a visual structure and logical hierarchy.
 This improves readability and makes it easier to quickly understand the contents of an email.
 Basically, this applies the more general question of "why to use formatting in a text" to emails.
 - 2: Using the HTML sending format can help to make sure that the "what you see is what you get" assumption holds true.
-This means that what the sender wants the recipient to see and what the recipient actually sees is as similar to each other as possible.
+This means that what the sender wants the recipient to see and what the recipient actually sees is as similar as possible.

 Note:
 Always try to understand whether the word "formatting" refers to (a) using or not using formatting such as bold or italics and (b) which format the email is sent in, independent of using bold, italics, etc.